w3f/polkadot-wiki/docs/learn-accounts.md

 ## Existential Deposit and Reaping

 When you generate an account (address), you only generate a _key_ that lets you access it.
 The account does not exist yet on-chain.
-For that, it needs the existential deposit - 0.01 KSM / DOT.
+For that, it needs the existential deposit - 0.001 KSM (on Kusama) or 0.01 DOT (old) / 1 _New DOT_ (on Polkadot mainnet) .
-This deposit is paid by the account sending you tokens.
-The one "creating" you pays for your creation.

-Going below 0.01 causes an account to be _reaped_.
-Your account will be wiped from the blockchain's state to conserve space.
+Having an account go below the existential deposit causes that account to be _reaped_.
+The account will be wiped from the blockchain's state to conserve space, along with any funds in that address.
 You do not lose access to the reaped address - as long as you have your private key or recovery phrase, you can still use the address - but it needs a top-up of another existential deposit to be able to interact with the chain.